Marketing (MRKT) Courses

 3 Semester Credits

-This course provides students a broad overview of marketing research methods and the marketing research industry.
+This course provides students with a broad overview of market research methods and the role of research in developing consumer insights.
 Through both qualitative and quantitative research techniques students familiarize themselves with the appropriate uses and limitations of marketing research.
 Students increase their understanding of various marketing research techniques and gain insights into data-driven decision-making.

 Prerequisite(s): MRKT1001, sophomore status.